safe-global/safe-docs/pages/sdk-onramp-kit/guides/monerium.md

 const safeMoneriumClient = await moneriumPack.open()
 ```

-If the process was succesful, you will be now authenticated with Monerium and your Safe will be linked!.
+If the process was successful, you will be now authenticated with Monerium and your Safe will be linked!.
 You can start using the `safeMoneriumClient` instance to interact with your Monerium account.
 This instance is an enhanced version of the Monerium SDK, with some additional Safe features.

 To learn more about the methods you can use with the `safeMoneriumClient` instance, check the [Monerium SDK documentation](https://monerium.dev/docs/sdk).